jftuga/fstat/README.md

     	sort by file name
   -ss
     	sort by file size
+  -szl int
+    	only include if file size is equal or larger than given value (in bytes) -szs int
-  -t	append total file size and file count
+    	only include if file size is equal or smaller than given value (in bytes) -t	append total file size and file count
   -v	show program version and then exit